 There are several rust removal products on the market that are designed specifically for knives.
 We recommend Metal Glo in combination with a green scrubber pad, like the ones used in the kitchen.
 Apply the Metal Glo directly to the blade or to the scrubber, and massage it in.
 When done, wash the knife again, thoroughly dry and air dry it, and you should be ready to use it.
 Another tool that works well for removing light rust is something like the Rust Eraser - this is a great tool for quickly and easily removing light rust.

 As long as your blade is not severely rusted to the point that the metal is pitted, corroded or damaged, this should work well.
 It may take a few tries to remove all the rust; if it is fairly bad, be patient and give it some time.

 Need a new knife?

 Check out the Best Pocket Knife to compare all of the models that we tested.
-For more in-depth information about buying one that suits your needs, read How to Choose the Best Pocket Knife.
+For more in-depth information about buying one that suits your needs, read How to Choose a Pocket Knife.
 For more tips on sharpening, read How to Sharpen a Pocket Knife.